 Here’s another suitcase from the World’s Lightest collection by IT Luggage.
 The Bossa Nova is a27.6” suitcase that weighs a mere 4.51 lbs.
 And that is absolutely impressive – most carry-on luggage featured here weigh almost twice as much, and they are still considered lightweight luggage.

-This suitcase comes with four double spinner wheels, that are smooth, silent, and sturdy.
+This lightweight checked luggage comes with four double spinner wheels, that are smooth, silent, and sturdy.
 There’s also a wide wheel handle, just like on the other IT Luggage bag I showed you.

 In the interior, you get extra space since you don’t have to pack around the wheel and handle tubes.
 The interior of the bag features one large zippered pocket, as well as two tie-down straps to keep your clothes in place.

 The 27.6” Bossa Nova suitcase has only one external compartment.
 It is rather big, and can easily fit any last-minute items you think of.
 The smallest suitcase in this range actually has two zippered pockets, and it would be a great carry-on – not only is it insanely light, but it also allows for easy organization.

 However, the second pocket is reserved only for the carry-on; the other two larger suitcases do not have this feature.
 It depends on how you travel, but it should not be an issue for most people.

 Other downsides of the Bossa Nova suitcase include lack of a lock and non-expandable capacity.
 So, if you really want one of the lightest suitcases around, you will need to compromise on these features.